Projects

 Founder & CEO

 Single-use video laryngoscopy hardware and related software built to get airway tools into more trucks, more departments, and more difficult settings.
+2026 work includes the Rice Business School Veterans Business Battle win, Stanford Emergence presentation, EKU guest lecture, and U.S. Patent No. 12,653,393 issued Jun 16, 2026.

 This is the device side of the same instinct: if a tool is too expensive or too operationally annoying, it does not matter how elegant the idea was.